New-Jersey-Forest-Service/OpenAIexamples/README.md

-This intent of this project is to provide a series of examples using the OpenAI API to access large language models such as ChatGPT in an automated fashion to improve automated reporting of forest metrics.
+This intent of this project is to provide a series of examples using the OpenAI API to access large language models such as ChatGPT in an automated fashion to demonstrate how these toos could be used for tasks such as automated reporting.

 The project will contain a series of Jupyter notebooks meant to be used in learning some of the features of the